- Derek Banker

 Action: Before each pipeline review, have sellers answer these commercially grounded questions:

-This practice forces sellers to think like business consultants and ensures that opportunities are qualified based on tangible value, not just expressed interest.
+This practice encourages sellers to think like business consultants and ensures that opportunities are qualified based on tangible value, not just expressed interest.

 3. Train for Hypothesis-Based Research